 Stay organized by using notes as your project database

-This article was included in the September 13th, 2016 issue of the LACRM Newsletter.
+This article was originally included in the September 13th, 2016 issue of the LACRM Newsletter.

 When working on big projects with your clients, the amount of information you need to keep track of can increase very quickly.
 It starts off with a few documents here and there, then the contracts, proposals, policies, websites start pouring in once the project gains traction.
 While the CRM is primarily intended to help you keep track of the interactions you have with your contacts, it can also help you keep track of where all your information is if you are juggling multiple different systems with the project.